-The 4,000-square foot exhibition reveals the complex world of soil and how this underfoot ecosystem supports nearly every form of life on earth.
-Developed by the Smithsonian's National Museum of Natural History with support from SSSA, “Dig It!” includes interactive displays, hands-on models, videos, and 54 soil monoliths representing soils from each U.S. state, territory, and the District of Columbia.
+The 4,000-square foot exhibition revealed the complex world of soil and how this underfoot ecosystem supports nearly every form of life on earth.
+Developed by the Smithsonian's National Museum of Natural History with support from SSSA, “Dig It!” included interactive displays, hands-on models, videos, and 54 soil monoliths representing soils from each U.S. state, territory, and the District of Columbia.

 Its lead curator is Patrick Megonigal, a soil biogeochemist with the Smithsonian's Environmental Research Center and an SSSA member.
 Learn more on the Smithsonian’s "Dig It!" website.

 In addition to funding from SSSA, the exhibit was made possible with generous support from Lead Sponsor, the Nutrients for Life Foundation, as well as Bayer CropScience, LI-COR Biosciences, Syngenta, and the U.S. Department of Agriculture.